 12 Kiss the Son, lest he be angry, and you be destroyed in your way, for his wrath can flare up in a moment.
 Blessed are all who take refuge in him.

 This psalm is about the Lord.
-As I study this psalm I highlight a lot of verses with purple that represents the Lord and a lot of green which represents those against the Lord.
-However, the only verses I highlight in red which represents the saints is found only in the last sentence.
-Saints are blessed (reread psalm one) our refuge is in him.
+As you look at this psalm you will see a lot of purple that represents the Lord and a lot of green which represents those against the Lord.
+However, the only red which represents the saints is found only in the last sentence.
+We are blessed (reread psalm one) our refuge is in him.
 It is not by our acts but by his grace that we are blessed.
 Therefore, heed verse twelve kiss the Son, lest he be angry, and you be destroyed in your way.
 Notice that way is singular.
 In Psalm 1:6 David writes but the way of the wicked will perishes, this is the way that the son destroys in verse twelve of this psalm.
 Kiss the son is an act of reverence.
 Your way then is simply put to this one question “what do you think of Christ?”
-Is Christ the way, the truth and the light in your life?
+Is he the way, the truth and the light in your life?

 As I read Psalm two, I wonder what the Lord told the two disciples going to Emmaus (Luke 24:13-32) about this portion of the scriptures.
 In Luke 24:32 “And they said one to another, Was not our heart burning within us, while he spoke to us in the way, while he opened to us the scriptures?” was a trip that one of my favorite Bible teachers stated as his dream trip.
 That short journey from Jerusalem to Emmaus was the best discourse on Old Testament theology that was ever delivered.
 Christ himself gives us the keys to understanding the scriptures in Luke 24:46,47 “Thus it is written, that the Christ should suffer, and rise again from the dead the third day; and that repentance and remission of sins should be preached in his name unto all the nations, beginning from Jerusalem.”
 Simply put it is the gospel.